Key Points

 Exchange Netflows

-Realised PnL Ratio And SOPR
+Realised PnL Ratio and SOPR

-Mayer Multiple And The 200-Day
+Mayer Multiple and the 200-Day Moving Average

 A Weekly Workflow You Can Reuse

-• Mark the weekly average of HODLer Net Position Change as positive, negative, or flat.
+1. Mark the weekly average of HODLer Net Position Change as positive, negative, or flat.

-• Check exchange netflows and reserves.
+2. Check exchange netflows and reserves.
 Are coins heading to venues or leaving them.

-• Act on persistence.
+4. Act on persistence.
 Three similar weekly reads build confidence.
 One bar does not.

 Mini FAQs